 And it still affords us an opportunity to think about those we may have offended during the year and make amends.
-It can still be a time of reconciliation for the Christian.
+It can still be a time of reconciliation for the believer.
 What does it say about personal reconciliation and atonement in the New Testament?

 “So if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there before the altar and go.
 First be reconciled to your brother, and then come and offer your gift.”
 Matthew 5:23-24 ESV

 Reconciliation between people was important enough to Jesus that He said to not even offer a gift at the altar if you know you have offended someone!